 - Learn about the custom API you want to write a shim for.

-- If you take a look at the Markdown documents for some existing shims, such as RunKeeper or Misfit, you’ll get a good idea of the type of information you’ll need to learn about the custom API.
+- If you take a look at the Markdown documents for some existing shims, such as RunKeeper, you’ll get a good idea of the type of information you’ll need to learn about the custom API.

 - Create a similar document for the API you’re working on to use as a reference.

 - Your shim will convert some of the source data provided by the custom API into target data that conforms to Open mHealth schemas.
 Decide which some source data you will map and which schemas you will map it into.

 - We recommend mapping all source data that has corresponding schemas.